2025 United States Grand Prix Weekend Information

 Formula 1’s popularity has boomed in the United States in recent years.
-Last year’s race at Circuit of The Americas attracted 432,000 spectators.
-The 2024 United States Grand Prix is set to take place on October 18-20.
+Last year’s race weekend at Circuit of The Americas attracted well over 400,000 spectators.
+The 2025 United States Grand Prix is set to take place on October 19.

-Mercedes’ record of five victories at Circuit of The Americas could be equalled at the 2024 United States Grand Prix by Red Bull.
+Mercedes lead the way for most team victories at Circuit of The Americas, with five.
+Their record could be equalled in the 2025 United States Grand Prix by Red Bull.

 READ MORE IN MILESTONES AND RECORDS TO BREAK